Exposure to airborne hazardous chemicals in the workplace can pose significant health risks to workers.

 - listing of chemicals that are not reflective of contemporary Australian workplaces, and

 - the status of the standards under the model WHS laws; i.e. mandatory or advisory.

-Consultation for this impact statement is now open.
-Submissions are welcomed from the public, regulators with responsibility for managing the risks of hazardous chemicals and airborne contaminants, industry and industry groups, unions, professionals and other interested or affected people.
+Submissions were received from the public, regulators with responsibility for managing the risks of hazardous chemicals and airborne contaminants, industry and industry groups, unions, professionals and other interested or affected people.
 The submissions received will be used to inform the decision regulation impact statement to be released in early 2019.